LexaDel/seabattle/README.md

 # seabattle
-It's project for fun and prove skills
+It's project for fun and improve skills